Royal Mail managers vote to strike over job cuts

 It comes a day after more than 115,000 Royal Mail staff from the Communication Workers Union (CWU) began voting over whether to go on strike over pay.

-Royal Mail has previously said there are "no grounds" for strike action.
+Royal Mail said there were "no grounds" for a strike but letters and parcels would keep moving in the event of one.

 Unite said the dates of proposed strikes would be announced in the coming days.